Teradata/developer-resources/docs/glossary.md

 ### AI Unlimited manager

-The manager is the AI Unlimited component that orchestrates the deployment of the AI/ML [engine](#engine) on your [cloud service provider](#cloud-service-provider-(csp)).
+The manager is the AI Unlimited component that orchestrates the deployment of the AI/ML [engine](#engine) on your [cloud service provider](#cloud-service-provider).
 It also provides a web-based user interface from which the AI Unlimited admin sets up AI Unlimited after installing it, and changes settings later as needed.
 From the manager, all users get their API key.

 ### API key